Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 15 Use Irenicus in hell movie to restore Bhaal-spawn powers when he is defeated
 ------------------------------------------------------------------------
-While recuperating in Suldanessellar, the Irenicus in hell move will be shown as a dream and all Bhaal-spawn powers will be restored.
+While recuperating in Suldanessellar, the Irenicus in hell movie will be shown as a dream and all Bhaal-spawn powers will be restored.

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS